 Cinnamon flower buds (dried) are the dried unripe fruits of the cassia cinnamon tree - Cinnamomum cassia, and they possess a delicate musky flavor.
 Buy them online from Exquisite Spices.

-Cinnamon flowers are also called, Cassia flowers, because they are predominantly from Cinnamomum cassia, the Chinese cinnamon.
+Cinnamon flowers are also known as cassia flowers since they predominantly come from Cinnamomum cassia, the Chinese cinnamon.

 What are cinnamon flowers?

 Cinnamon flower buds are the dried, unripe fruits of the cinnamon tree.
-The Cinnamomum cassia is an evergreen tree of the plant family of laurel family and grows in China (Indochina, southern China or Burma).
-This tree is up to 15 meters high and is grown mainly for the production of the spice cinnamon.
+Cinnamomum cassia is an evergreen tree of the laurel family, and it grows in China (Indochina, southern China, or Burma).
+This tree, reaching up to 15 meters in height, is primarily cultivated for cinnamon production.

-They have a unique, fine and light cinnamon flavor, mixed with carnation, also musky, sweet and slightly peppery.
+Cinnamon flowers have a unique, delicate, and light cinnamon flavor, combined with hints of clove.
+They are also musky, sweet, and slightly peppery.

-Put your spices in an airtight container and store them in a cool and dry place protected from sunlight.
-The ideal temperature is 15 °C.
+Store your spices in an airtight container in a cool, dry place protected from sunlight.
+The ideal temperature for storage is 15 °C.

-Cinnamon flowers combine very well with other spices.
-They blend well with: star anise, licorice, fennel, Sichuan pepper, cardamom, cloves, coriander seeds, ginger, turmeric, nutmeg and mace.
+Cinnamon flowers complement other spices wonderfully.
+They pair well with: star anise, licorice, fennel, Sichuan pepper, cardamom, cloves, coriander seeds, ginger, turmeric, nutmeg and mace.